nikitabobko/AeroSpace/CONTRIBUTING.md

 You can take a look at the following issues:

 * Most voted issues: https://github.com/nikitabobko/AeroSpace/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc
 * Sometimes conversations happen on old issues that aren’t yet closed.
-See "Unresolved conversations" section in https://github.com/nikitabobko/AeroSpace/pulse
+See https://github.com/nikitabobko/AeroSpace/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc
 * Issues that are unclear on how to fix, or issues that require design of the interface (CLI or config interface) are tagged with `design-needed` tag https://github.com/nikitabobko/AeroSpace/issues?q=is%3Aissue+is%3Aopen+label%3Adesign-needed

 ## Submit Pull Requests